smarr/are-we-fast-yet/README.md

 ## Goal

-The goal of this project is to assess whether a language implementation is highly optimizing and thus, is able to remove the overhead of programming abstractions and frameworks.
+The goal of this project is to assess whether a language implementation is highly optimizing and thus is able to remove the overhead of programming abstractions and frameworks.
 We are interested in comparing language implementations with each other and optimize their compilers as well as the run-time representation of objects, closures, and arrays.